Why Poker Forums and Reddit Are Killing Your Poker Results

 BlackRain79 Private Facebook Poker Talk Group

 Many people these days will also set up a private Facebook group to discuss poker hands and talk about strategy with other serious poker players.
-Discord is also a great resource to use for this.

 In fact, recently I decided to just go ahead and start my own private BlackRain79 Facebook Poker Talk group.

-And I only started it a few days ago!
 You can join for free right here.

-Meet Other Poker Players in Person
+Meet Other Poker Players in Real Life (Shocking)

 Now there is one last option for networking with other good poker players and it is easily the best option in my opinion.
-Just meet up with them in real life!

 I have personally met countless poker pros in real life and it pretty much always started by connecting through social media.